03. TCP Server and Client

 getaddrinfo() resolves a domain name into IP addresses.
 There is a sample program in its man page.

-Socket and inter-process communication
+Socket and inter-process communication (IPC)

-There are mechanisms that allow processes within the same machine to communicate such as Unix domain sockets, pipes, etc. They are just a computer network limited to a single machine, so the programming techniques are the same.
+There are mechanisms that allow processes within the same machine to communicate such as Unix domain sockets, pipes, etc. They are just a computer network confined to a single machine, so the programming techniques are the same.

 Source code: